Atema/pdf-essay-checker-action/README.md

     runs-on: ubuntu-latest
     name: PDF Essay Checker
     steps:
-      # Checkout the repository before running the action.
+      # Checkout the repository before running the action
     - name: Checkout
       uses: actions/checkout@v2
       # Run the PDF Essay Checker action.
     - name: PDF Essay Checker Action
       uses: atema/pdf-essay-checker-action@main
-      # Parameters to supply to the action.
-See the previous section for all options.
+      # Parameters to supply to the action (see the previous section for all options)
       with:
         file-glob: examples/**/*.pdf
         min-word-count: 1750